 Skip to main content

-Digital capabilities in Student Education at LUBS
+Digital capabilities at LUBS

-To enable you to position yourself as a strong candidate when you enter the workplace, the six key skills that comprise the JISC Digital Capabilities framework are embedded throughout degree programmes at Leeds University Business School.
-Find how they are mapped to your degree programme by viewing your Degree Programme map.
+To help you become a strong candidate when you start your career, the six key skills from the JISC Digital Capabilities framework are built into all degree programmes at Leeds University Business School.

 Digital communication, collaboration and participation